spotlightpa/poor-richard/content/about/about-faqs.md

 **Q: How do I support Spotlight PA?**

-**A:** You can [make a donation to Spotlight PA here](https://www.spotlightpa.org/donate).
+**A:** You can [become a member of Spotlight PA here](https://www.spotlightpa.org/donate).
 If you would like to send a check or discuss other ways to support our mission, contact [joanna@spotlightpa.org](mailto:joanna@spotlightpa.org).

 **Q: How do I change a recurring donation or update my credit card?**